FOR IMMEDIATE RELEASE: May 15, 2013

 - Acknowledgment of a property’s historical significance in the community.

-The following properties are the most recent additions to the New Hampshire State Register of Historic Places:
+The most recent additions to the New Hampshire State Register of Historic Places are:

-Anyone wishing to nominate a property to the New Hampshire State Register of Historic Places must research the history of the nominated property and document it fully on individual inventory forms from the New Hampshire Division of Historical Resources.
+Anyone wishing to nominate a property to the New Hampshire State Register of Historic Places must research the history of the nominated property and document it fully on an inventory form from the New Hampshire Division of Historical Resources.
 Having a property listed in the Register does not impose restrictions on private property owners.
 For more information, visit www.nh.gov/nhdhr.